My Favorite 40m "DX" Antenna

 With age I have learned to couple my dreams with realities.
 I no longer shoot for the stars.
 I prefer to shoot for targets I can easily hit.

 Most people who want to have a good DX signal on 40m but can't afford a beam, turn to a quarter-wave vertical.
 Though I often do that too, whenever I can, I put up something better; a 40m delta mono-loop.
+Granted, if I could lay down 100+ radials, the vertical would probably work just as well, but first of all I'm too lazy to do that and second: the cost.

 Feeding and matching is simple; it's fed with a quarter-wavelength of RG-11 or RG-59 (75 Ohm) coax, and then any length of 50 Ohm coax.
 No balun is necessary, though an RF-choke is advantageous.
+The easiest solution here is to slip ferrite beads of high permeability over the coax and secure with heat-shrink tubing.

 Advantages over a full size quarterwave vertical with a good radial network:

-- 2-dimensional (will fit in a long, narrow space)
+- 2-dimensional (will fit in a long, narrow space) - radials should normally be in all directions.

 - About 1 dB gain, but that's not the real advantage